pepeunlimited/users/README.md

 ### `/cmd`

 ### `/deployments`
-Deployments folder contains files for the `k8s` environment; `service`, `deployment` and `ingress`.
-Dev have an additional `external-mysql-service.yaml` which allow access from local cluster to external MySQL database.
+Deployments folder contains files for the `k8s` environment; `service`, `deployment` and `ingress`. `dev` folder have an additional `external-mysql-service.yaml` file which allow access from local cluster to external MySQL database.

-`docker-compose` spin up the MySQL database for local development
+`docker-compose up` spin up the MySQL database for local development

 ### `/init`